griffithlab/civic-mapper/README.md

 # civic-mapper
-Tool to map variants to CIViC entries
+Python tool to map variants to CIViC entries